~ ~ ~

 Secret Weapons of the Luftwaffe (1990)

-Early cover of Secret Weapons of the Luftwaffe (from an U.S.Gold catalog) is from
+Early cover of Secret Weapons of the Luftwaffe (from an U.S.Gold catalog)

 a different angle than the actual release with its more massive and threatening look.